 “Back when I was younger I really enjoyed playing games for fun, but now it’s all serious, it’s down to straight business and competing,” he says.
 “Coming to Full Sail, I wasn’t interested in developing video games, I was more interested in marketing for eSports.
 I thought it would be a good fit for me because it let me play video games professionally and learn the business side at the same time.”

 The fact that you can build a career in competitive gaming is a testament to how far video games have come since the early days of Atari and Nintendo, as well as the legitimate talent and popularity of these players.
 MLG events attract millions of viewers online, not only for Call of Duty, but there are also huge numbers for other popular titles like League of Legends and Starcraft, all of which generate large revenue from advertisers.

-“For the viewer I think it’s complimentary to sports,” Matthew says.
+“For the viewer I think it’s complementary to sports,” Matthew says.
 “People watch sports all the time, and with video games on TV and websites, I think it’s a good substitution.
 League of Legends is three times as big as Call of Duty, and the numbers that come from people watching it is more than some television shows and movies.
 The impressions that they’re able to hit on Twitter and Facebook when they’re streaming is pretty incredible.”